GTS: Inference-Time Scaling of Latent Reasoning with a Learnable Gaussian Thought Sampler

 \subsection{Ablation on Reward Shaping}

 We compare GTS trained with the full dense reward in~\Cref{sec:method:train_new} against an accuracy-only variant.
 In the simplified setting, the shaping term is removed by setting $\alpha=0$, reducing the reward to $r^{(i)} = \{-1, 1\}$.
-All other training configurations remain identical.

-\Cref{fig:reward_ablation_pan} shows pass@$N$ curves on GSM8K-test for both \textsc{COCONUT} and \textsc{CODI}.
+All other training configurations remain identical. \Cref{fig:reward_ablation_pan} shows pass@$N$ curves on GSM8K-test for both \textsc{COCONUT} and \textsc{CODI}.
 The dense reward consistently outperforms the accuracy-only variant, and the performance gap widens as $N$ increases.
-Although lightweight, the shaping term provides additional within-group discrimination.
-By mildly encouraging high-confidence correct trajectories and discouraging high-confidence incorrect ones, it improves the quality of sampled candidate sets.
+The shaping term effectively provides additional within-group discrimination, improving the quality of sampled candidate sets.
 In contrast, the accuracy-only reward treats all correct (and incorrect) samples equally, limiting refinement during training.